sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.4.25 (Unreleased)

+### Deprecation -- Must Read!

+* Extending compound selectors such as `.a.b` is deprecated.
+This never followed the stated semantics of extend: elements that match the extending selector are styled as though they matches the extended selector.

+  When you write `h1 {@extend .a.b}`, this *should* mean that all `h1` elements are styled as though they match `.a.b`—that is, as though they have `class="a b"`, which means they'd match both `.a` and `.b` separately.
+But instead we extend only selectors that contain *both* `.a` and `.b`, which is incorrect.

 ## 3.4.24 (18 May 2017)

 * Elements without a namespace (such as `div`) are no longer unified with